mattbrock/k8s-minikube-eks/README.md

 ## Local cluster with minikube

-Ensure Docker is running.
+### Start Kubernetes cluster

-Start minikube:
+Ensure Docker is running, then start minikube:

     minikube start

-Should see the following:
+You should see the following:

     $ minikube start
 	😄  minikube v1.31.2 on Darwin 13.4.1 (arm64)